 Download the Complete Guide to Subscription Billing

-These seven points are critical when comparing different recurring billing platforms.
+These eight points are critical when comparing different recurring billing platforms.
 However, there are even more things to consider with subscription management and recurring billing software.

 Remember that ignorantia juris non excusat—ignorance of the law excuses no one.
-Recurring billing businesses are held to certain standards to protect their customers so it is critical to be fully educated with how a subscription management and recurring billing platform can keep your business thriving.
+Recurring billing businesses are held to certain standards to protect their customers so it’s critical to be fully educated on how a subscription management and recurring billing platform can keep your business thriving.